MSc Management and Implementation of Development Projects / Course details

 Overview

-This Semester 2 unit is offered in two masterclass events each lasting three and a half days in the Easter period.
-The unit’s core themes are relevant for HR professionals / project leaders / organisational change agents / development practitioners across sectors.
-The course is designed for postgraduates experienced in international practice and also about to start their career.
-The unit invites learners to reflect critically on how they engage both pragmatic and conceptual opportunities to keep developing their competence.
-Curiosity is stimulated and sustained through a task-orientated approach to inquiry and study.
-Its lively learning approach is rated annually above average and students appreciate its participative emphasis.
+This Semester 2 unit is primarily delivered as a 3-day Masterclass workshop, which is held on-campus, usually at the beginning of Semester 2.
+The unit’s core themes are relevant for HR professionals / project leaders / organisational change agents / development practitioners across various sectors.
+The unit is designed for postgraduates experienced in international practice and also for those about to start their career

 Aims

-The unit aims to broaden perspectives of postgraduates so they can optimise influence.
-Awareness and confidence are targeted.
-A wide range of interventions and skills are examined for strengthening professional practice.
+The unit aims to broaden perspectives of postgraduates so they can optimise their influence and effectiveness in professional settings.
+Self-awareness and self-confidence are targeted as key areas of development opportunity in the unit.
+A wide range of interventions and skills are explored in order to develop and strengthen students’ professional practice.

 Teaching and learning methods

-The course unit specifies three explicit principles informing learner initiative, student engagement and convener responsibility.
-These criteria justify a conscious variety of learning approaches and teaching methods.
+The course unit is intended to maximise learner initiative and student engagement with the support of the conveners.
 Teaching provision offers special attention to learner involvement and student participation.
-The balanced use of small groups and/or chat rooms can help maintain momentum.
-Diagnostic and application exercises also help structure student motivation.
+Diagnostic and application exercises also help structure student motivation and engagement.

-A variety of learning activities is offered: pre-reading before the unit begins, self-report diagnostic questionnaires, work in small groups, large group discussions, modelling and review of practitioner behaviour, film clips for identifying characteristics and skills, lecturer inputs, models on handouts, worksheets, etc
+A variety of learning activities is offered.
+These activities include: pre-reading before the workshop, self-report diagnostic questionnaires, case study work in small groups, large group discussions, presentations by students, reviews of practitioner behaviour underpinned by theory, film clips for identifying characteristics and skills relevant to the workplace, lecturer inputs, and handouts.
+Formative feedback is regularly provided to students during the workshop activities.
+Constructive summative feedback on the written assessment is provided to students on an individual basis.

 Knowledge and understanding